kubernetes/website/content/en/docs/setup/multiple-zones.md

 ### Add more nodes in a second zone

-Let's add another set of nodes to the existing cluster, reusing the existing master, running in a different zone (us-central1-b or us-west-2b).
+Let's add another set of nodes to the existing cluster, reusing the existing control plane, running in a different zone (us-central1-b or us-west-2b).
-We run kube-up again, but by specifying `KUBE_USE_EXISTING_MASTER=true` kube-up will not create a new master, but will reuse one that was previously created instead.
+We run kube-up again, but by specifying `KUBE_USE_EXISTING_MASTER=true` kube-up will not create a new control-plane machine, but will reuse one that was previously created instead.

 GCE: